-The course consists of regular research seminars in the general area of applied mathematics, given by graduate student, faculty members, visiting scholars, and guest speakers.
-In order to pass this course, each student is normally expected to attend all seminars during each term in the program, and to give one presentation.
-Pass/Fail
+The course consists of regular research seminars in the general area of applied mathematics, given by graduate students, faculty members, visiting scholars, and guest speakers.
+In order to pass this course, each student is normally expected to attend seminars during each term in the program, for a maximum of four terms, and to give one presentation.
+Pass/Fail.